ivan1209-stack/SpaceRogue/CodeStyle.md

 - Explicit is better than implicit in almost any case
 - If the exact piece code is repeated at least twice, consider extracting repeating logic
-- Comments are not good unless they explain some hard or not explicit logic - in general, code should be written in such way that it shouldn't require explicit comments.
+- Comments are not good unless they explain some hard or not explicit logic
+- In general, code should be written in such way that it shouldn't require explicit comments.

 # Project code style